-March: The first period of weeding has just started at the Jena Experiment.
+March: The first period of weeding has just started at the Jena ExperimentExternal link.

-January: Abhijeet Shah has moved from Bielefeld to Jena.
+January: Abhijeet has moved from Bielefeld to Jena.
 Welcome, Abhijeet!

-December: The new university magazine Lichtgedanken has featured the Jena Experiment as one of its cover stories (in German) in its first issue.
+December: The new university magazine Lichtgedanken has features the Jena Experiment External linkas one of its cover stories (in German) in its first issue.

 December: Sara Bellinvia has received an award from the Friedrich Wilhelm Helweg Foundation for her Masters thesis on predictability in behaviour.
 Congratulations!

 December: Ana has started her work as a technical assistent in our group.
 Welcome, Ana!

 November: The Jena Experiment had its annual retreat at the iDiv in Leipzig.